 Don’t skimp on the sunlight!
 Summer squash plants love full sun conditions.
 Their broad leaves will provide the needed shade for their fruit.
 Be cautious if you prune them, because the fruit does need protection to avoid sun-scald.

-Zucchini, yellow squash, pattypan, and all the rest will handle the heat.
+Green, white, and yellow zucchini, yellow squash, pattypan, and all the rest will handle the heat.
 Be sure to provide extra water during the hottest months of the year.
 When the weather shifts to cooler climates, start keeping a watchful eye on them.
 Most summer squash dislike temperatures below 40 degrees Fahrenheit.

 Water and Humidity